Arseno25/filament-exception-logger/README.md

 ---

-## Telegram notifications (optional)
+## Notifications (optional)

-You may send a summarized exception notification to a Telegram chat whenever an error is logged.
+You can configure multiple notification channels to receive alerts when exceptions occur.
+All channels support throttling to prevent spam.

-Configure Telegram in `config/exception-logger.php`:
+### Telegram

+Send notifications to a Telegram chat:

 ```php
 'telegram' => [